Lama782/NewFrontend/README.md

 **Functionalities for a Visitor:**

 - Get list of products>
-- Filter products by categories or price.xx
+- Filter products by categories or price.xxx
 - Search products by name.>
 - Add products to a cart >
 - Remove products from a cart>